fetchai/agents-aea/docs/query-language.md

 ### Distance

-The _distance_ is a constraint type that allows you to put a limit on a `Location` attribute type.
+The _distance_ is a constraint type that allows you to put a limit on a <a href="../api/helpers/search/models#location-objects">`Location`</a> attribute type.
 More specifically, you can set a maximum distance from a given location (the _center_), such that will be considered only the instances whose location attribute value is within a distance from the center.

 **Examples**: